Echo-P-Chang/Echo-P-Chang.github.io/EnglishClass/index.md

 # what are your professional achievements?

-Micro-service is a new design methodology in 2015 Taiwan.
-At that time, I was a member in ECommerce team in Trendmicro and has been assigned to engage with Micro-service.
-During the adoption, every teams have to propose their service model and integration method to other service teams.
-The committee also review the architecture to meet the micro-service rule.
-I was a pilot of my team to carry team into micro-service's world.
-It's a milestone in my career.
+Micro-service was a new design methodology in 2015 Taiwan.
+At that time, I was a member in ECommerce team in Trendmicro and have been assigned to engage with Micro-service.
+During the adoption, each team had to propose their service model and integration method to other service teams.
+After that, The committee would also review the architecture to see if it meets the micro-service requirement.
+I was chosen by my team to carry out the micro-service's architecture.

+It was a challenge for me, because i didn't have any experience about micro-service. at the beginning, my design was always rejected by the committee; eventually, I was able to resolve all the design issues and meet the MS requirements.
+It's a big milestone in my career.

 # why should Microsoft hire you?

-In my past career, all interviews are focus on the understanding of programming language, framework and used library.
-From the other angel of view, those companies are recruiting only a programmer.
-But Trendmicro. they focus on the personality and the potential ,bla bla bla~~~~
+In my past career, all interviews would focus on the understanding of programming language, framework and used library.
+From the other angle/point of view, those companies were recruiting a programmer only.
+But Trendmicro. they focus on the personality and the potential, So, apart from hard skills, it is important to be a team player, to fit into the environment well.

-And again, I was lost and realize nothing comes for free. therefore, I always do my best to achieve the goal and treasure very much for any returns.
+And again, at some point in my life, I was lost and it made me realize nothing comes for free. therefore, I always set the bar high and do my best to achieve the goal (and treasure any returns deeply).
 In addition, Creative thinking is my other skill.
-I've found lots projects blink area to avoid critical defect.
+I found lots of projects blind areas, therefore we managed to avoid critical defects.
 Maybe that's why I was promoted as a Solution architect.